Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ## Compatibility guarantees

 All new features are backwards compatible by default.
-In the rare cases when it's not true, enabling the new features requires an explicit opt-in.
+In the rare cases when it's not true, enabling the new feature requires an explicit opt-in.

 ## Upgrading